Chapter 14 Ensemble Applications

 We will classify them in three groups:

-1. Booster type: Booster = gbtree is the default.
-It could be set to gblinear or dart.
+Booster = gbtreeis the default.
+It could be set togblinearordart.
 The first one uses a linear model and the second one refers to Dropout Additive Regression Trees.
 When constructing a gradient boosting machine, the first few trees at the beginning dominate the model performance relative to trees added later.
-Thus, the idea of “dropout” is to build an ensemble by randomly dropping trees in the boosting sequence.
+Thus, the idea of “dropout” is to build an ensemble by randomly dropping trees in the boosting sequence. - Tuning parameters (note that when

-• nrounds = 100 (default).
+nrounds= 100 (default).
 It controls the maximum number of iterations (or trees for classification).

-• eta = 0.3.
+eta= 0.3.
 It controls the learning rate.
 Typically, it lies between 0.01 - 0.3.

-1. Evaluation parameters:
+- Evaluation parameters:

 Before executing a full-scale grid search, see what default parameters provide you.
 That’s your “base” model’s prediction accuracy, which can improve from.
 If the result is not giving you a desired accuracy, as we did in Chapter 12, set eta = 0.1 and the other parameters at their default values.
 Using xgb.cv function get best n_rounds and build a model with these parameters.
 See how much improvement you will get in its accuracy.
 Then apply the full-scale grid search.